Crent99/crent-regex-simplified/crent_regex.md

    - `\.`: A literal dot.
    - `-`: A literal hyphen.

-   This character class is used to match characters in the path part of the URL.
+   It is used to match characters in the path part of the URL.

-Character classes provide a concise way to specify a set of characters that can be matched at a particular position in the regular expression.
-They offer flexibility in defining patterns by allowing various characters to be matched without explicitly listing each one.
+Bracket expressions offer a compact way to specify a set of characters that can be matched at a specific position in the regular expression.
+They are useful for defining patterns where certain characters can vary while still adhering to a general structure.

 ### The OR Operator